polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 We start by creating a `balance` state, that we will initialize at `0`.
 Then, as we did in the previous part, we will make the query in a React hook, with `useEffect`.
 However, we will want to display if the balance changes, this `api.query.balances.freeBalance` takes as first argument the account's address you want to request, and you can pass a callback as the second argument.
 This callback receives the current balance for the given account.
 This is where we will persist it in the state.

+We're updating the components state with the values we're getting from the API and that's what allows us to see the balance change without reloading the page!

+**Unsubscribe**
-This `query` is a subscription to the storage, this is what will allow us to see the balance change without reloading the page!
-Because it's a subscription, we must unsubscribe whenever our `Balances` React component unmounts.
+But because it's a subscription, we must unsubscribe whenever our `Balances` React component unmounts.
 The `unsubscribe` function is what is actually returned by the `query`.
-This one must be called in the `return` statement of the `useEffect` that will be called whenever the component unmounts, in our case, it's when we close the tab or refresh out app's page manually.
+This one must be called in the `return` statement of the `useEffect` that will be called whenever the component unmounts.
+In our case, it's when we close the tab or refresh our applications manually.

 Let's strip down the table we return to only show Alice and the account's associated balance.